cbirdlab/radBARCODER/README.md

 *Dependencies*: [`pagan`](http://wasabiapp.org/software/pagan/) [`mafft`](https://mafft.cbrc.jp/alignment/software/) [`seaview`](http://doua.prabi.fr/software/seaview)

+If you have additional sequences from GenBank that you would like to include with this alignment, you should download them and save into your 'mkBAM' dir.
+Additional mtGenome sequences should be saves as FASTA files and renamed to have a common format of your choosing.
+A FASTA file for targeted locus sequences can also be downloaded and included in the alignment.
+See the specification of user-defined variables `mtGenPATTERN` and `GENBANKFASTA` below.

 Note that seaview is only used to convert from `fasta` to `nexus` format, so if you don't have it installed, you can manually convert the `fasta` to `nexus`.
 Also, while the pagan precompiled tar.gz does have mafft, it is not complete and you should use the complete mafft if you are aligning very long sequences, otherwise you will get an error when setting `LONGALIGNMENT=TRUE`

-You can specify which positions to target to make alignments, including disjunct positions.
+You can specify which positions to target (for specific loci and genes) to make alignments, including disjunct positions.
 For example, if you want to specify positions 1-10, then:

 ```bash
 POSITIONS=1-10
 ```

-If you want positions 1-4 and 6-10, then:
+If you want to align only positions 1-4 and 6-10, then:

 ```bash
 POSITIONS=1-4,6-10
 ```

+Refer to the mtGenomes annotation for the positions of particular loci of interest.

 The other issue is which aligner to use.
 I've tried `clustalw`, `clustalo`, `mafft`, and `pagan2`.
 I've found `pagan2` to be superior in that it almost never needs to be aligned by eye to clean up mistakes.
 The default behavior is to run `pagan2` for alignment.
 However, if you run into problems, potentially due to sequences being very long, then you can try `mafft` with options set for very long sequences as follows: